waymondo/turboboost/README.md

 * Customizable success and error handling through registered JavaScript, with support for Rails' Flash and optional error rendering built-in.
 * Responses can also be rendered within a scoped DOM target using jQuery selectors.

+##### Disclaimer #####

+In recent history [Turbolinks](https://github.com/rails/turbolinks) has started to emulate some of these features with a slightly different approach.
+I will continue to support this library if people are still finding it useful.

 ### Installation ###

 ##### In your `Gemfile` #####